-PMDF COUNTERS/SYNCHRONIZEcommand signals each PMDF counters synchronization process in the cluster---there should be one such process on each node running PMDF.
+Note that the COUNTERS SYNCHRONIZE command signals each PMDF counters synchronization process in the cluster to perform the synchronization---there should be one such process on each node running PMDF.
 Note that on each node, the synchronization can only be performed if the PMDF counters synchronization process is running on that node.

 Assuming that the PMDF counters synchronization process is running on each node, then for each node the node-specific, in-memory cache will be created, if it does not already exist.
 If the cluster-wide, on-disk database does not exist, it will be created.
 The in-memory cache values will be used to update the on-disk database, and then the on-disk database values for stored messages, recipients, and volume will be set by scanning the PMDF queue cache database.